 There are no schools, playgrounds, hospitals or libraries within 300 feet of the subject property.

-(4) The storage or junking of wrecked motor vehicles (whether capable of movement or not) is prohibited;
+(4) The storage or junking of wrecked motor vehicles (whether capable of

 There will be no storage or junking of wrecked motor vehicles on the subject property.
 This development does not include vehicle repair.